James W. Rash, Music Director

 Mike worked as a music director in various churches and denominations for 40 years.
 While doing postgraduate work in choral conducting again at UMKC with DR Eph Ely, he fell in love with opera and sang four seasons with Lyric Opera in Kansas City and has sung professionally in Italian, German, French, Russian, and Latin.
 He coached the articulation of these languages to choirs and soloists for 30 years.

-He continues to sing regularly with the Northwest Missouri State University Chorale.
 Mike’s wife Dr. Sheila Phillips, is a retired vocal instructor on the NWMSU music faculty.